jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 This document describes Mastic {{MPDST24}}, a VDAF that can be used as a drop-in replacement for Poplar1, while offering improved performance and communication cost.
-[CP: We'll need numbers to back this up.]
-Based on the PLASMA protocol
-{{MST24}}, the scheme's design also improves communication complexity, requiring just one round for report preparation compared to Poplar1's two rounds.
+Based on the PLASMA protocol {{MST24}}, the scheme's design also improves communication complexity, requiring just one round for report preparation compared to Poplar1's two rounds.
 Mastic is specified in {{vdaf}}.

 Mastic is also highly extensible.
 Like Poplar1, Mastic's core functionality is to compute prefix histograms.
 Mastic allows this basic counter data type to be generalized to support a wide variety of secure aggregation tasks.
 In particular, Mastic supports any data type that can be expressed as a type for the Prio3 VDAF {{Section 7 of !VDAF}}.
-For example, the counter could be replaced with a bounded weight (say, representing a dollar amount) such that the heaviest "weight" measurements are recovered.
+For example, the counter could be replaced with a bounded weight (say, representing how much time was sepnt on a website) such that the heaviest "weight" measurements are recovered.
 We describe this mode of operation in {{weighted-heavy-hitters}}.

 This generalization also allows Mastic to support another important use case.
 A desirable feature for a secure aggregation systems is the ability to "drill